Contingency plan: Definition, examples & how to create

 2. Weigh risks based on severity and likelihood

-You don’t need to create a contingency plan for every risk you lay out.
-Once you outline risks and potential threats, work with your stakeholders to identify the potential impact of each risk.
+You don't need to create a contingency plan for every risk you lay out.
+Once you outline risks and potential threats, work with your stakeholders to identify the potential effect of each risk.

-Evaluate each risk based on two metrics: the severity of the impact if the risk were to happen and the likelihood of the risk occurring.
-During the risk assessment phase, assign each risk a severity and likelihood—we recommend using high, medium, and low.
+Evaluate each risk based on two metrics: the severity of the effect if the risk were to happen, and the likelihood of the risk occurring.
+During the risk assessment phase, assign each risk a severity and likelihood using a risk matrix; we recommend using high, medium, and low ratings.

 3. Identify important risks